LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ## Wrapping up

 Well, that's the end of this exercise, which was hopefully helpful.
 We have taken an extremely inaccessible experience and made it accessible.
-Obviously there's a huge element of bias, here, in that I broke it and I then decided how I was going to fix it, without "discussions" from anyone else.
-In reality, I tend to have more joy getting stakeholders to fix things when I tell them how to make their current UI accessible, than I do when I start saying "Does this really need to be..."
+Obviously there's a huge element of bias, here, in that I broke the site and I then decided how I was going to fix it, without "discussions" from anyone else.
+In reality, I tend to have more joy getting stakeholders to fix things when I tell them how to make their current UI accessible, than I do when I start saying "Does this really need to be...", but your mileage may vary.

+I couldn't add every conceivable issue to this small site, because there are far too many UI elements, too much nuance and too many ways to fail something for me to have that the time to do that.
+But, that being said, this is just a brief introduction to some common issues, but I also introduce several sneaky and hard to find issues, as a way of demonstrating that we need to be very thorough.

+Hopefully you learned something from this, we're currently in a state of Beta, so any errata would be greatly received.